Benjababe/NTUMods/README.md

 # Pre-requisites

-Ensure you have a `.env` file in the `backend` folder with the following properties set
+Ensure you have a `.env` file in the same directory as `settings.py` with the following properties set

 ```
 DEBUG=TRUE